 The ITER Organization entered an important phase of its history in July 2010, when construction began on the scientific buildings and facilities that will house the ITER experiments.
 On the elevated, 42 hectare platform in Saint-Paul-lez-Durance, France, bulldozers, concrete mixers, and cranes are now working from dawn to dusk.
-Approximately 300 construction workers were active on the ITER platform in 2012; at the peak of construction activity in 2014-2015, this number will rise to 3,000.
+Approximately 500 construction workers were active on the ITER platform in 2014-2015; in a few years, at the peak of construction and assembly activity, this number will rise above 2,000.

-The successful integration and assembly of over one million parts, built in the ITER Members' factories around the world and delivered to the ITER site in Cadarache, constitutes a tremendous logistics and engineering challenge.
+The successful integration and assembly of over one million components (ten million parts), built in the ITER Members' factories around the world and delivered to the ITER site in Saint Paul-lez-Durance, constitutes a tremendous logistics and engineering challenge.
 The assembly workforce, both at ITER and in the Domestic Agencies, will reach 2,000 people at the height of assembly activities in 2017.
-In the ITER offices around the world, the exact sequence of assembly events has been carefully orchestrated and coordinated beginning with the arrival of the first large components on the ITER site in 2014.
+In the ITER offices around the world, the exact sequence of assembly events has been carefully orchestrated and coordinated beginning with the arrival of the first large components on the ITER site in 2015.